SohelIslamImran/expo-in-app-updates/README.md

 ```

 > [!NOTE]
 > Events are primarily useful on Android, where the update flow can be tracked.
-On iOS, since updates happen through the App Store, fewer events are supported (mainly `updateStart`, `updateError`, and `updateCancelled`).
+On iOS, since updates happen through the App Store, fewer events are supported (mainly `updateStart` and `updateCancelled`).

 ---